CADPAT: Multi-terrain

-Beginning in 2019, as part of the Soldier Operational Clothing and Equipment Modernization (SOCEM) programme, a ‘transitional’ pattern began to be tested by the Canadian Armed Forces.
+Beginning in 2019, as part of the Soldier Operational Clothing and Equipment Modernization (SOCEM) programme, a 'transitional' pattern began to be tested by the Canadian Armed Forces.
 The pattern was accepted after some mild alterations to its coloration.
-The pattern is overall less vibrant than the TW pattern, but darker than the AR pattern, using varying shades of green, brown, tan, and black.
-In 2021, the new CADPAT pattern, called "multi-terrain pattern" was officially announced as the replacement the TW and AR patterns, although the process will occur over the following decade.
-The pattern is designed to blend into the widest possible range of environments, and is planned to serve as the day-to-day working uniform of the Canadian Armed Forces.
+The pattern is medium-brown dominant, accented by black, dark green, and light tan; overall it is less vibrant than the TW pattern, but darker than the AR pattern.

+In 2021, the new CADPAT pattern, called "multi-terrain pattern" or simply “MT,” was announced as the replacement the TW and AR patterns.

+The MT pattern is designed to blend into the wide range of environments, and is planned to serve as the day-to-day working uniform of the Canadian Armed Forces.
+In 2024, the Canadian Forces announced that issuance of MT-patterned uniforms would begin in February 2024 for high-readiness units first; They also claimed that the transition to the new pattern would be complete by 2026.